Xilinx/Alveo-Cards/master/management-specification/_sources/std-smbus-commands.rst.txt

 0x20–Critical Sensor Data Record (CSDR) Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Note:** Currently, this command is only supported in Alveo™ U30 cards.

+The CSDR command implementation is Block Read from server BMC’s perspective and SC sends the data LSB first (i.e.) Byte 0, Byte 1 ...
+Byte 63 order.

+See Block Read command from :ref:`I2C/SMBus Implementation and Protocol Recap` for more details.

-The following sensor information are packaged into the SDR response (64 bytes).
-The implementation is block read from server BMC’s perspective.
-Currently, only Alveo™ U30 has two FPGA devices.
-Hence the Device 2 info are not applicable for other Alveo™ prodcuts.
+The following sensor information are packaged into the SDR response (64 bytes):

 -  Status: Contains TCRIT, PG, ZYNQ error and other status information.